dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 Note:
   - We use the "data ready" interrupt to see when new data is available.

-    With the default value used for the i2c initialization this check will *never* fail because the speed is too slow.
-You can change the clock divisor used to initialize the i2c driver to fix this.
+    If you set the i2c speed low enough (by having a high i2c clock divisor) then this check will *never* fail because the speed is too slow.

-    (Interesting bug to track down since it's also consistent with misconfiguration.)
+    Our initial i2c implementation ignored clock-div and had this bug.
+Interesting to track down since it's also consistent with misconfiguration.

 ---------------------------------------------------------------------------
 ### Part 2: fill in the gyroscope code in the code directory.